Mihir3/CodeMonk-MLTest/README.md

 Later, I tried to implement VGG-16 pre-trained imagenet weights for model training, but this time, the Kaggle notebook ran out of space.
 At the time while generating image vectors and label vectors through one-hot encoding, the Kaggle RAM of 30 GB depleted since around 15-20 GB was used by image data, 5 GB was reserved by the system and rest was not enough because the picture sizes required for VGG-16 were (224,224) instead of old (80,60) in my network leading to exponential increase in arrays of image vectors and labels.

-Thus, this version of the notebook has the code written by me in the first attempt with unsuccessful results.
+Thus, this version of the notebook has the code written by me in the first attempt with unsuccessful results because of overfitting.
+And the TensorFlow model from the notebook is at Link[https://drive.google.com/drive/folders/1jotk0lf_IE9XOYzMa75g0FqBTutLw2FO?usp=sharing] .

 I sincerely hope that the justifications written above would be considered for the model shortcomings.